Pros and Cons of Vinyl Siding: What You Need to Know

 Frequently Asked Questions

 While painting vinyl siding is never necessary, people who paint vinyl to update the look of their homes can potentially get the secondary benefit of giving siding a protective seal.
-However, the wrong paint can actually cause vinyl siding melting or warping by attracting sunlight and heat.
+However, the wrong paint can actually promote vinyl siding melting or warping by attracting sunlight and heat.
 It's important to choose a vinyl-safe paint color that is either equal to or lighter than the current shade to prevent attracting heat to a darker color.
 Most homeowners who choose to paint vinyl siding need to repaint every five to 10 years.

+Vinyl can withstand many different cleaning methods, but there are two things you need to be wary of.
+First, particularly harsh chemicals will damage your vinyl siding and reduce its lifespan.
 Second, be careful about pressure washing your vinyl siding.
-Vinyl can resist powerful washing damage more than softer siding like wood, but high levels of pressure can still damage it.
-Use the lowest level of pressure for power washing vinyl, or hire a professional company to do it.
+Vinyl can resist powerful washing damage more than softer siding like wood, but high levels of pressure can still crack it.
+Use the lowest level of pressure for power washing vinyl, or hire a siding professional to do it.

 Warning signs of vinyl siding in need of replacement include cracks in the siding, serious fading of color, loose or missing boards, and boards that have warped or melted.
 If you notice these problems, it’s time to replace your vinyl siding or consider switching to a different type of siding that won’t have the same problems.